 For cruising sailors or those who keep their boat on a mooring or at anchor, keeping batteries charged can be a never-ending problem.
-When under sail, you must run the iron horse for at least 30 minutes a couple times per day to maintain power needed for critical systems.
-When on the hook away from shore power, the electrical requirements for lighting, bilge pumps and refrigeration can drain batteries very quickly.
+When under sail, you must run the iron horse for at least 30 minutes a couple of times per day to maintain the power needed for critical systems.
+When on the hook away from shore power, the electrical requirements for lighting, bilge pumps, and refrigeration can drain batteries very quickly.

 A practical and convenient solution for this issue; one we are helping more and more of our customers with, is marine solar power.
 Through our partnerships with Bruce Schwab Energy Systems and Coastal Climate Control, we are able to specify, install and warranty the latest panel offerings from Solara and Solbian as well as controller offerings from Blue Sky Energy, Genasun, and Victron Energy.

 When it comes to marine solar power, the key considerations boaters need to work through are how much power is required for their unique situation, what type of panels are best for your use and vessel and, finally, how will the power be stored.

 For long-distance cruisers to be absolutely self-sufficient, it is generally recommended that a solar system should be capable of delivering approximately twenty percent in excess of the basic requirements to operate their vessel.
 To make this calculation, you must add up your average ampere-hours of DC consumed in a 24-hour period by the various systems in your vessel.
 This should include everything that consumes DC current: instruments, lights, VHF, pumps, refrigeration, etc.